 Roughly 13 percent of Bennington’s campus is comprised of international students: highly qualified, motivated, deeply curious individuals who thrive in the small, creative, close-knit community Bennington provides.
 Students come from all over the world— Pakistan, Nepal, Japan, Brazil, Ukraine, Jamaica, England, Canada, Mexico, South Africa, Zimbabwe, Iran and elsewhere.
 Like all of our students, international students bring distinctive experiences, insight and perspectives—differences that are uniquely embraced at Bennington.
 Here, students are not only surrounded and supported by their peers, but also by a group of world renowned, international faculty members.

 If you are not a citizen or permanent resident of the United States you are an international student.
 You will complete the same application and be evaluated the same way all Bennington applicants are evaluated.
 However, as an international student there are just a few additional steps.

-- If you are not a native speaker of English you will need to take the Test Of English as a Foreign Language (TOEFL), unless the primary language of instruction at the secondary school level is English.
+- If you are not a native speaker of English you will need to take the Test of English as a Foreign Language (TOEFL), unless the primary language of instruction at the secondary school level is English.
+Bennington's TOEFL code is 3080.
 You must demonstrate competence in English before you will be considered for admission; the College does not offer courses in English as a Second Language.
-A minimum TOEFL score of: 90–91 for the internet-based test, 233 for the computer-based test, or 577 for the paper-based test is required.
+Bennington does not a have a minimum TOEFL requirement; the TOEFL score for international students in recent years has been approximately 100.
+We also evaluate student's English proficiency by their writing samples and interviews.
 A band score of 7 or more on the Academic Module of the IELTS exam is also acceptable.

 - Although it is not required, we strongly encourage you to take either the SAT or ACT.